Robust Spatial Confounding Adjustment via Basis Voting: Simulation Study

 \subsection{Simulation Data Generation}

 To investigate the performance of the proposed estimator under controlled conditions, we have conducted a comprehensive simulation study.
-The primary goal of the simulation was to evaluate whether basis voting could recover the causal effect $\beta$ in the presence of unmeasured spatial confounding, when the structure of confounding aligns with our identification assumptions, which may or may not match with that of the existing methods.
+The primary goal of the simulation was to evaluate whether basis voting could recover the causal effect $\beta$ in the presence of unmeasured spatial confounding, when the structure of confounding aligns with our plurality assumption.

 We considered a spatial domain $\mathcal{D} = [0,1]^2$, where the spatial coordinates were chosen as a grid inside it.
 For the main simulations, we used a regular grid design with $n = 30^2 = 900$ spatial locations.
 At each location, both the exposure $X(s)$ and the unmeasured confounder $U(s)$ were generated as linear combinations of a common set of spatial basis functions, constructed from sine and cosine transforms of spatial coordinates, i.e., the Fourier basis functions.
 This construction allowed us to control the smoothness and spatial scale of both the exposure and the confounder.
 The coefficients for $X$ and $U$ on the basis functions were chosen to emulate realistic confounding while ensuring that the ratio $\alpha_u^{(j)} / \alpha_x^{(j)}$ has a well-separated mode at zero.
 Specifically, the coefficients were designed such that a subset of basis functions contributed to both $X$ and $U$ (i.e., confounded directions) while some basis functions were exclusive to either $X$ or $U$.